adimalla/MQTT-3.1-C/README.md

 The Goal of the project is to create an MQTT client API, portable in both POSIX and non POSIX embedded system enviornments.
 The APIs are minimal, easy to understand and independent of posix sockets and other socket based or networking APIs and are implemented in C for ease of portablity in resource constrained embedded devices.

 ## Features
-Currently the APIs are tesed with C console applications under Linux enviornment using socket API and comes with publisher state machine example code that supports quality of service upto level 1 and message retention at MQTT broker.
+Currently the APIs are tesed with C console applications under Linux enviornment using socket API and comes with publisher state machine example code that supports quality of service upto level 2 and message retention at MQTT broker.
+The API only supports publisher control packet methods and will include suscriber methods in following developments.

 ## Porting and Instalation